jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/multiple-credentials-begone/index.md

 To solve this problem we have something called secure validation of SAML assertions.
 This consist of two steps.
 1. Parsing the XML document and validating the structure based on a provided schema 2.
-Digital signature validation, which verifies authenticity and integrity
+Digital signature validation, which verifies authenticity and integrity.

 The first step helps prevent wrapping.
 The second prevents forgery.
 (Krawczyk, 2012)